 Unless you're completely disinterested in cooking and appliances, or you've been living under a rock, you'll have heard of air fryers.
-These nifty kitchen gadgets have taken over most household's kitchens as a healthier, more efficient, and easier to use alternative to ovens.
+These nifty kitchen gadgets have taken over most household kitchens as a healthier, more efficient, and easier-to-use alternative to ovens.

 As a young professional living in a small apartment, often rushing around with little time to cook, having an air fryer has definitely made my life easier.
 I've been amazed at the variety of meals you can make from A to Z in the appliance, and I love the simplicity of closing the drawer and waiting for the "beep" to tell me it's done.

 As Christmas time is upon us, I've been wondering whether the air fryer can take on the biggest challenge of them all: can you cook a whole Christmas dinner in an air fryer?
 I put the mighty appliance to the test to find out.